Nonprofit Wellness

 Finding #1 We're not healthy

 Our Pilot looked at how stress and wellness tools affect individuals, teams, and organizations.
-We lay out five findings and five recommendations in this Wellness Equity report.
-For example:
+There are five findings and five recommendations in the Wellness Equity report.

 FINDING #1